statisticalbiotechnology/dsbook/dsbook/supervised/classify.md

 ## Classification Loss Functions

 When applying regression techniques to classification, the choice of loss function is critical.
 In regression, we typically minimize the **sum of squared residuals**, but in classification, we use loss functions that are designed to penalize misclassifications propotional to how much the predictor insists on the incorrect prediction.
-Below are two common loss functions used in classification tasks:
+Below are three common loss functions used in classification tasks:

 ### Hinge Loss (Used in Support Vector Machines)